TherapyNottingham/TN2021/content/about/psychotherapy/index.md

 - Issues relating to sexuality and identity
 - Knowing that things ‘just don’t feel right’

+### Life events ad experiences

-### People also choose to come to therapy having experienced significant or difficult events, for example:
+People also choose to come to therapy having experienced significant or difficult events, for example:

 - Bereavement
 - Divorce or separation